Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

 I thought Carroll’s comments afterward about Griffin were more mixed than positive.

-During his radio show on ESPN 710 Seattle the day after the game, Carroll said “he did okay.
+During his radio show on ESPN 710 Seattle the day after the game, Carroll said “he did OK.
 He didn’t play poorly.
 He didn’t have any plays that stood out.
 I would like to see him smack the QB here a few times when he’s running around.”

 That Griffin played so much against Arizona was why Alton Robinson played so little, getting just seven snaps.